compbiozurich/UZH-BIO392/course-results/2020/Jaruschka-Pecnik/Report.md

 ## How can we transform FASTQ into FASTA files using standard Unix tools (sed, awk, etc)?
 Please provide the command(s), and discuss what they do.
-- in general, FASTA consits of the sequence identifier of the FASTQ with a ">" in front of the line and the following line is the genomic code

     awk 'NR % 4 == 1 {print ">" $1}; NR % 4 == 2 {print}' file.fq

+- in general: FASTA consits of the sequence identifier of the FASTQ with a ">" in front of the line and the following line is the genomic code
 - awk reads the lines of the file
 - 'NR % 4 == 1 {print ">" $1}
 	-> the first line of the FASTQ sequence will be used (FASTQ has 4 lines) and printed with an ">" in fornt of the first line (typical for FASTA)